-This paper describes the idea of SpatialSTEM for understanding and communicating spatial reasoning, map analysis and modeling fundamentals within a mathematical/statistical storage, retrieval, query and display of map features directed toward GIS specialists.
-The goal is to get the STEM communities to "think with maps" and infuse direct consideration of spatial patterns and relationships into their endeavors, as an alternative to spatially-aggregated math/stat procedures that assume uniform or random distribution of map variables in geographic space.
+The seminar describes the idea of SpatialSTEM for teaching spatial reasoning, map analysis and modeling fundamentals within a mathematical/statistical query and display of map features directed toward GIS specialists.
+The goal is to get the STEM communities to "think with maps" and infuse direct consideration of spatial patterns and relationships into their endeavors, as an alternative for spatiallyaggregated math/stat procedures that assume uniform or random distribution of variables in geographic space.